Why did you come to Illinois Tech?

 How are the courses like?
 How do they help you?
 (Prepare for jobs/career)

 As I mentioned before, courses at Illinois Tech are not for the timid; they require gumption and ingenuity to succeed.
-The classes I have taken at IIT so far have been challenging.
+The classes I have taken at Illinois Tech so far have been challenging.
 They require my full concentration and time, but reward me with a better understanding of the subject material.
 The ability to learn, gain and retain knowledge is something I’ll use not only in school and work, but in all facets of life.

 How is campus life?
 What do you like to do?